In Sessions controversy, Trump’s ‘intellectual godfather’ is under fire

 Beneath their different backgrounds, the two men shared a devotion to a hard-edged nationalism that made them outliers within their own party.
 They bonded over their opposition to illegal immigration, their skepticism of trade pacts and their suspicion of Muslim immigrants and refugees.
 Mr. Sessions became more than a close ally and surrogate: He has been called the “intellectual godfather” of Mr. Trump’s campaign and new administration.

 Now that alliance is being tested.
 Mr. Sessions gave misleading answers about his contacts with Russian officials while testifying at his confirmation hearing to become attorney-general of the United States.
-Several Republican lawmakers have said Mr. Sessions should recuse himself from any ongoing investigations into ties between Mr. Trump’s campaign and Russia, while Democrats have called on Mr. Sessions to resign.
+Mr. Sessions said Thursday that he would recuse himself from any current and future investigations involving the presidential campaign, but that will not satisfy Democrats, who are calling for his resignation.

 Mr. Sessions has denied that he did anything improper when he failed to disclose under oath two in-person conversations with Russia’s ambassador to the U.S., Sergey Kislyak, saying the discussions took place in his capacity as a senator and did not focus on the presidential election.
 Mr. Trump said Thursday he had total confidence in Mr. Sessions.